ibm-cloud-docs/containers/vpc_firewall.md

 ## Opening required ports in VPC security groups
 {: #security_groups}

-If you use use non-default security groups that are applied at the level of the VPC, incoming traffic requests to apps in your cluster are denied by default.
+If you use non-default security groups that are applied at the level of the VPC, incoming traffic requests to apps in your cluster are denied by default.
 You must modify the security group rules to allow traffic requests that are routed to node ports on your worker nodes.
 {: shortdesc}

 [VPC security groups](/docs/vpc?topic=vpc-using-security-groups) are applied to the network interface of a single virtual server to filter traffic at the hypervisor level.
 Because the worker nodes of your VPC cluster exist in a service account and are not listed in the VPC infrastructure dashboard, you cannot attach a security group to your individual worker nodes instances.
 However, you can use security groups at the level of the VPC.
 If you create a non-default security group for a VPC, you must include an inbound rule that allows incoming TCP traffic to ports `30000 - 32767`.